archlinux/aur/README.md

 # percona-server-mongodb-bin

 AUR PKGBUILD for Percona's distribution of MongoDB.
-See

 ## Installation